ClydeReborn/Clyde/README.md

 in `"TOKEN_GOES_HERE"` replace this text with your token and remove the quotes (dont remove the brackets)

 ###
-after that run `python test_clyde.py` to test the bot, if it works then run `chmod +x clyde.sh` then run `./clyde.sh` to run the bot.
+after that run `python test_clyde.py` to check working providers, if it works then run `chmod +x clyde.sh` then run `./clyde.sh` to run the bot.
 Now enjoy!

 # note
-* you MUST use a normal discord account, NOT a discord bot account
+* you MUST use a normal discord account, NOT a discord bot account (a bot version is coming soon:tm:)
 * currently you cannot run this bot in windows or other OS, only in Linux (recomended linux distros are Arch, Fedora and Debian)